rakkasjs/rakkas-realworld/readme.md

 npm run dev       # Start the dev server
 ```

-> :warning: The `react-markdown` package that we use to render markdown doesn't work in development mode.
-We're trying to fix the issue.
-It runs fine on production.

 When you're happy with the results, you can build and run a production server with these commands:

 ```sh